muratk5n/thirdwave/en/README.md

 biggest resource known to mankind, the Sun, and store it in the most dense form known to man other than the nucleus of an atom, chemical bonds..
-Our job is...  to do photosynthesis with the Sun to make chemical fuels that can be used to power our grids, to store our energy, as our transportation fuels"
+Our job is...  to do photosynthesis with the Sun to make chemical fuels that can be used to power our grids, store our energy, work as our transportation fuels"

 ---